httpwg/http-extensions/draft-ietf-httpbis-retrofit.md

 Note the following caveats regarding compatibility:

 Parameter and Dictionary keys:
 : HTTP parameter names are case-insensitive (per {{Section 5.6.6 of HTTP}}), but Structured Fields require them to be all-lowercase.
-Although the vast majority of parameters seen in typical traffic are all-lowercase, compatibility can be improved by force-lowercasing parameters when encountered.
+Although the vast majority of parameters seen in typical traffic are all-lowercase, compatibility can be improved by force-lowercasing parameters when parsing.
-Likewise, many Dictionary-based fields (e.g., Cache-Control, Expect-CT, Pragma, Prefer, Preference-Applied, Surrogate-Control) have case-insensitive keys, and compatibility can be improved by force-lowercasing them.
+Likewise, many Dictionary-based fields (e.g., Cache-Control, Expect-CT, Pragma, Prefer, Preference-Applied, Surrogate-Control) have case-insensitive keys, and compatibility can be improved by force-lowercasing them when parsing.

 Parameter delimitation:
 : The parameters rule in HTTP (see {{Section 5.6.6 of HTTP}}) allows whitespace before the ";" delimiter, but Structured Fields does not.
-Compatibility can be improved by allowing such whitespace.
+Compatibility can be improved by allowing such whitespace when parsing.

 String quoting:
 : {{Section 5.6.4 of HTTP}} allows backslash-escaping most characters in quoted strings, whereas Structured Field Strings only escape "\\" and DQUOTE.
-Compatibility can be improved by unescaping other characters before processing as Strings.
+Compatibility can be improved by unescaping other characters before parsing.

 Token limitations:
 : In Structured Fields, tokens are required to begin with an alphabetic character or "\*", whereas HTTP tokens allow a wider range of characters.
 This prevents use of mapped values that begin with one of these characters.
 For example, media types, field names, methods, range-units, character and transfer codings that begin with a number or special character other than "*" might be valid HTTP protocol elements, but will not be able to be parsed as Structured Field Tokens.